-In a recent article, we provided three steps to rebuilding your credit.
-One concept we stressed is having a mix of credit—both installment credit and revolving credit.
-Among the fastest ways to rebuild your credit, we said, is with a car loan.
+When it comes to rebuilding your credit, it's important to have a mix of credit—both installment credit and revolving credit.
+Among the fastest ways to rebuild your credit, is with a car loan.
 A form of an installment loan, it’s payable in monthly installments over a set number of months.
 And, that payment history is the way in which you rebuild your credit.
-If you want detailed answers specific to you, reach out to an insurance agent.
+If you want detailed answers specific to you, reach out to an independent insurance agent.
 In the mean time, there are three steps to this process.

 This is the most important step in this process, because your loan choice will determine the success of the strategy.
 The type of auto loan you can get depends on your current financial situation, especially your credit.
 There are four choices for vehicle financing: bank, credit union, finance company and dealership.